 Intervention sessions are available for selected students from every year group.
 We also offer lunch time and after-school revision sessions for our GCSE and A-Level students throughout the school year.

-We offer a range of extra-curricular activities at KS3 including poet and author visits to celebrate National Poetry Day and World Book Day.
-At KS4, we invite theatre groups into school to perform the set texts studied at GCSE – A Christmas Carol, Dr Jekyll and Mr Hyde, An Inspector Calls and Romeo and Juliet.
+We offer a range of extra-curricular activities including poet and author visits to celebrate National Poetry Day and World Book Day.
+We also invite theatre groups into school to perform the set texts studied at all key stages such as Blood Brothers, A Christmas Carol, An Inspector Calls and Romeo and Juliet.
 We have also established links with The University of Liverpool and we are delighted that esteemed academics from the institution have delivered GCSE workshops to our Year 10 and 11 students.
 At KS5, we have strong links with Edge Hill University and there are opportunities to visit the institution for English Language and English Literature seminars and workshops.

 To download subject overviews please follow the link/s below: